Biography

 last 20 years as network engineer at Monash University Australia, best university on earth !

 early ham years was VHF and UHF exclusively.
-Was given an elderly IC730 by a friend and is now fully restored and active on all HF bands using FT8 digital mode exclusively
+Was given an amazing IC7300 by a friend and is now fully active on all HF bands + 6 meters using FT8 digital mode exclusively

 .

-Voice modes and other baseband audio signals are denied to me due to extremely high local noise from all my neighbours digital devices.
-Please forgive me if you have been hearing my modest 20 Watt signal and tried to reply without success.
+Voice modes and other baseband audio signals are denied to me due to extremely high local noise from all my neighbours' digital devices.
+Please forgive me if you have been hearing my modest 25 Watt signal and tried to reply without success.
 My high local noise level is to blame.
-I am also constrained by lack of good antennas due to domestic reasons.
+I am also constrained by lack of larger antennas due to domestic reasons.

 Favourite bands are upper HF, current best band is 30 meters at sunrise.